AndyJZhao24/LinkedListQueue/README.md

 This program provides the optimal matching between pairs of men and women at a dance given their preferences.
 Run main.cpp in the /app dir. dancePairs.cpp in /app contains the implementation of the pairing function.
-For input, given the number of pairs that will be at the dance.
+For input, give the number of pairs that will be at the dance.
 Next, provide the preferences of each male at the dance.
 Line n is male n's preference list.
 Then, provide the preferences of each female at the dance.
 Line n is female n's preference list.